-I’ll end this devotional post with a few affirmative words for the Christian reader.
+I’ll end this devotional post with a few positive words for the Christian reader.

 God does want to revive His Church in America, but it starts with you.
 You can live in victory over the adversary.
-Get started in the right direction by reading the Bible book of James a few times over the next week and listen for the Holy Spirit to speak to you.
-Then begin to speak with Him about the items that He brings to your attention.
-You will find that once you begin to draw near to Him, He will draw near to you.
+Get started in the right direction by reading the Bible book of James a few times over the next week and listening for the Holy Spirit to speak to you.
+Then talk to Him about the items He brings to your attention.
+You will find that He will draw near to you once you draw near to Him.
 If I can do anything to help you in your quest to overcome the adversary and live in the victory that overcomes the world, be sure to let me know.